Jay-debug4/Jay-debug4/README.md

 - 👋 Hi, I’m @Jay-debug4
-- 👀 I’m interested in ... programming and 3D Design
+- 👀 I’m interested in ...
+Programming, 3D design and flying aircraft
 - 🌱 I’m currently learning ...
-Morse code and kotlin
+To fly planes, and get better at programming
 - 💞️ I’m looking to collaborate on ...
-Nothing really
+My artifically intelligent face-tracking nerf robot, and other projects
-- 📫 How to reach me ... quinlan.jay@icloud.com OR visit my website at http://58.96.88.195/
+- 📫 How to reach me ... quinlan.jay@icloud.com, youtube channel (Jay Quinlan), I have a website in the works aswell
-- 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
-I can (kind of) program in 16 differnt text-based laungages
+I'm a DnD Dungeon master

 <!---
 Jay-debug4/Jay-debug4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.